+Patients should have close follow up with an orthopedist or other musculoskeletal specialist for periodic reevaluation.
 Almost all types of arthritis are chronic, and a cortisone injection is just one part of a larger treatment plan.

-Most notably, cortisone is known to break down tissues, such as articular cartilage in the joint.1,2 Cartilage is crucial to joint health, acting as a shock absorber and reducing friction between bones when a person moves.
-Therefore, most physicians will refuse to administer repeated cortisone injections into the same joint over a short period of time, simply because too much cortisone can cause more harm than good.
+Most notably, cortisone is known to break down tissues, such as articular cartilage in the joint.1-3 Cartilage is crucial to joint health, acting as a shock absorber and reducing friction between bones when a person moves.
+Therefore, most physicians will refuse to administer repeated cortisone injections into the same joint over a short period of time, simply because too much cortisone may cause more harm than good.